 General framework of the activity

-The objectives in all the processes studied is to reduce costs (non-autoclave processes), to allow for an optimized design (robotic placement, welding) and to produce at high speed (stamping of thermoplastic prepregs and semi-pregs, high pressure RTM injection).
+The objectives of the PMM team in all the processes studied is to reduce costs (non-autoclave processes), to allow for an optimized design (robotic placement, welding) and to produce at high speed (stamping of thermoplastic prepregs and semi-pregs, high pressure RTM injection).

 Several scales can be modeled (at the micro scale of the fiber, at the meso scale of the centimeter, and at the macro scale of the meter) and different physical simultaneously (mechanical, thermal, fluidic, and chemistry).

 Robust models of manufacturing processes – the object of increasing interest from industry and researchers

 Manufacturers need to have digital and analytical tools capable of predicting the performance of manufacturing processes in order to simultaneously design the product and its process of industrialization under the more general concept of “Virtual Manufacturing”.
 It is therefore a question of putting in place methods and tools, incorporating business constraints and which are based on a scientifically formalized approach to develop, analyze and optimize efficient manufacturing processes, both for the process (sequencing of tasks) and for the method, by integrating their interactions with the product.

 Composites materials and processes for tidal or wind turbine blades:

 The laboratory has three complementary skills to optimize the manufacturing processes of composites:

 - Analysis and detailed physical understanding of the phenomena involved during the composite manufacturing stage

 - On this basis, development of multiphysical numerical models (chemistry / thermal / flow) describing the dynamics of fiber impregnation with resin, polymerization, fiber reorganization.